brotkrueml/typo3-feed-generator/Documentation/Developer/Index.rst

 The feeds are grouped by the name of the class that implements a feed.

-You can quickly look up the feeds using the search box.
+You can quickly look up a feed using the search box.